hazelcast/hazelcast-eureka/README.md

 ```
 * `self-registration`: Defines if the Discovery SPI plugin will register itself with the Eureka 1 service discovery.
 It is optional.
 Default value is `true`.
-* `namespace`: Definition for providing different namespaces in order to not to collide with other service registry clients
+* `namespace`: Definition for providing different namespaces in order not to collide with other service registry
-in eureka-client.properties file.
+  clients in eureka-client.properties file.
 It is optional.
 Default value is `hazelcast`.

 Below you can also find an example of Eureka client properties.